 After doing my research, I learned that the best way to save money when traveling is to plan ahead.
 In my case, this was key when traveling to Europe because it is much cheaper to pay in dollars than in Euros.
 Constantly researching online for the best prices available also helped.

-Buying a plane ticket from the US to Europe can be extremely expensive, but fortunately, travel websites like Priceline and Expedia made it possible.
+Buying a plane ticket from the US to Europe can be extremely expensive, but fortunately, travel websites like Expedia made it possible.
 After saving and ticket hunting for a few months, I was finally able to afford my ticket to Budapest.

 According to Yahoo Travel, one small thing to remember is that the cheapest days to buy a plane ticket is on a Tuesday or Wednesday afternoon and traveling on a weekday.